 The teaching of reading and phonics is strong throughout the school.
 Children make good progress due to the excellent teaching of phonics across the school starting in the early years.

-> At Someries Infant and Nursery School we are determined that every child will learn to read by the age of six.
+At Someries Infant School we are determined that every child will learn to read by the age of six.
 As a school we aim to develop in children a love of reading, to provide systematic phonics teaching that enables children to read rapidly and to give children opportunities to apply what they have learned across the curriculum.

-> Read our phonics policy
+Read our phonics policy

 At Someries Infant and Nursery School, early reading is taught using synthetic phonics as the main approach to reading.
 Pupils are systematically taught the phonemes (sounds), how to blend the sounds all through the word for reading, and how to segment the sounds in order to write words.
 Children are taught to use their phonic skills and knowledge as their first approach to reading, but are also taught how to read high frequency words which do not completely follow the phonic rules.

 Here is a video explaining how each phoneme (sound) is articulated:

 The school follows the government published programme 'Letters and Sounds' to teach phonics.

 Phonics is taught from Nursery and is divided into six phases, with each phase building on the skills and knowledge of previous learning.